How Long Does a Roof Last? (2024 Guide)

 Regular inspections and minor repairs can prevent damage and extend your roof’s life.
 Schedule yearly inspections and address any issues promptly.

-Regularly dispose of any leaves or debris in your gutters as the seasons change, and consider installing gutter guards to prevent clogs and water damage
+As the seasons change, regularly dispose of any leaves or debris in your gutters, and consider installing highly-effective gutter guards to prevent clogs and water damage.

 Trees provide beauty and shade, but they can also shorten your roof’s lifespan.
 Dense shade makes it more difficult for your roof to dry out, and that extra dampness can lead to rot, mold, and moss growth.
 Overhanging branches can cause damage when they fall or rub against your roof during storms.
 Regularly trim overhanging branches and remove problematic trees to extend your roof’s lifespan.